nais314/stui/README.md

 **News: DoubleClick enabled, LineGraph controll first alpha release =)**

+**Future changes: enable Style inheritance; testing for isNil may replaced with dummy procs for GC safety**

 It can Tile the screen vertically,
 Tiles can have relative "50%" or exact "100ch" width.